-- Literature has proved direct trust propagation to be extremely effective, but it has done so only on data sets of binary ratings.
-There is no published work on how direct propagation would perform on a large data set of discrete ratings, not necessarily binary.
+Literature has proved direct trust propagation to be extremely effective, but it has done so only on data sets of binary ratings.
+There is no published work on how direct propagation would perform on a large data set of discrete ratings, not necessarily binary3.
 An individual may express whether she trusts another individual or not, and, if she does, she may then express the extent to which she trusts by a discrete value.
-For example, in Advogato [20], users express their trust with 3-level ratings (ratings in {1,2,3}).
-One question to ask is how direct trust propagation would perform against the Advogato data set.
-Unfortunately, as Fig. 2 shows, the predictive accuracy (fraction of correct predictions) is low in such a case.
-More precisely, considering a large sample of Advogato's trust ratings (4000 ratings), direct trust propagation correctly predicts 50.76% of the ratings (as a reference, consider that a naive prediction (random guess) correctly predicts 31.1% of the ratings).
-Therefore, direct trust propagation does not predict the actual rating in roughly half of the cases. - Direct trust propagation does not scale on ubicomp devices.
-Direct trust propagation is meant for Web applications in which centralized servers store full webs of trust upon which trust is then propagated by multiplying vectors and matrices whose dimensions are extremely high.
-As a consequence, it is computationally expensive and would not scale well on any existing portable device.
-Moreover, ubicomp devices would only know a partial web of trust at any given time (it is unrealistic to assume complete knowledge) because of, for example, network partition, device (un)availability, and limited resources.
+For example, in Advogato [15], users express their trust with 3-level ratings (ratings in $\{1,2,3\}$).
+Given that, one may wonder how direct trust propagation would perform against the Advogato data set.
+We have evaluated direct trust propagation on Advogato as Section 4 will describe.
+Unfortunately, as Fig. 2 shows, the predictive accuracy (fraction of correct predictions) is low.
+More precisely, considering a large sample of Advogato's trust ratings (55.455 ratings), direct trust propagation correctly predicts 50.76% of the ratings (as a reference, consider that a naive prediction (random guess) correctly predicts 31.1% of the ratings4).
+Therefore, direct trust propagation does not predict the actual rating in roughly half of the cases.